iLikeToBeAnonymous/GitHub_CheatSheet/Powershell_Cheatsheet.md

 ___
 ## Filtering Results

-All available timezones available to the systme can be viewed via `tzutil /l`.
+All available timezones available to the system can be viewed via `tzutil /l`.
 However, this yields an exceedingly verbose response.
 If, for example, you only want to see results for "Alaska," you could...

 ```Powershell
 > tzutil /l | Where-Object {$_ -match ".*laska.*"}